 The selection of an optimal model from a broad spectrum of non-nested models can be driven by a criterium that balances a good prediction of the training set and complexity of the model, that is, the number of selected variables.
 Optimization over a number of variables, or even comparison of models with a given number of variables is a problem of combinatorial complexity, and thus not feasible in the context of high-dimensional data.
 Part of the problem can be well approximated by changing the number of selected variables in the criterium by the sum of absolute values of the estimators of these variables within the selected model.
 The counting measure is replaced by a sum of magnitudes, thus changing a combinatorial problem into convex, quadratic programming problem.
 This problem can be solved by a wide range of algorithms, including direct methods, such as least angle regression, or iterative methods, such as iterative thresholding or gradient projection.
 Moreover, for a fixed value of model complexity, the relaxed problem selects approximately the same model as the original combinatorial one.
 This is no longer the case when the model complexity is part of the optimization problem, but a correction for the divergence between the combinatorial and quadratic problem can be established.
 The thesis is about the application of the variable selection in sparse inverse problems, or in deblurring and denoising images, using gradient projection or iterative thresholding.

-The thesis will focus on the design and implementation of computational data-driven methods to infer causal directionality from multivariate time series.
+The thesis will focus on the design and implementation of machine learning methods for the classification of probability distributions to discover causal directionality from data.

 The student should be an expert in R and Python programming, be registered in the MA module on computational intelligence, be proficient in Machine Learning and have a passion for interdisciplinary applied research.